The physics case for neutrino-neutrino collisions: Physics Potential

 The first two are generated using the so called Phenomenological Type I Seesaw model~\cite{Fuks:2020att}, with scanned HMN mass from several to hundred TeV, and the HMN mixing element set as $V_{eN}=0.01$ by default (the cross sections are in proportional to $V^4$).
 The latter three arise from so called vector boson fusion processes in the SM.
 The cross sections numbers read: 11 fb for process.~(\ref{eq:p1}) and negligibly small for process.~(\ref{eq:p2}), with HMN mass $\mn=20$\,TeV; 133 fb for process.~(\ref{eq:p3}); 14 fb for process.~(\ref{eq:p4}); 0.17fb for process.~(\ref{eq:p5}); 27 fb for process.~(\ref{eq:p6}) after requiring the final state electron to satisfy $\pt>10$\,GeV and $|\eta|<5.0$.

 The cross section variations on primary muon beam energy can be found in Fig.~\ref{fig:xsec}.
-One can see that cross sections of $\nue \nuae \rightarrow \PZ \rightarrow \mup\mum$ decrease with increasing beam energy in the range considered, while steadily increase for all other processes.
+One can see that cross sections of $\nue \nuae \rightarrow \PZ \rightarrow \mup\mum$ decrease with increasing beam energy in the range considered, while steadily increase for all other processes, due to different energy behaviour of the annihilation and t-channel processes.

-Both HMN signal ($\mn=20$\,TeV and $V_{eN1}=0.01$) and background events are simulated with \MGMCatNLO, then showered and hadronized by \pythia8~\cite{Sjostrand:2014zea}.
+Both HMN signal ($\mn=20$\,TeV and $V_{eN}=0.01$) and background events are simulated with \MGMCatNLO, then showered and hadronized by \pythia8~\cite{Sjostrand:2014zea}.
 The final state jets are clustered using \fastjet~\cite{Cacciari:2011ma} with the VLC~\cite{Boronat_2018} algorithm at a fixed cone size of $R_{\rm jet}=0.7$.
 We used \delphes~\cite{deFavereau:2013fsa} version 3.5 to simulate detector effects with the default card for the muon collider detector~\cite{mucard}.
 We then require events include no well identified leptons while instead contain four b-tagged jets using the loose working point (90\% efficiency) with $\pt>30$~GeV and absolute pseudo-rapidity $|\eta|<2.5$.
 We cluster the selected four b-jets into two reconstructed ``$\PH$ bosons'' similar as we done for ``$\PZ$ bosons'' in Ref.~\cite{Yang:2021zak}.
 Figure.~\ref{fig:mH} shows the mass distributions of the two ``$\PH$ bosons'' reconstructed from the selected events.

-With 1\fbinv of data, by cutting on reconstructed ${\rm M}_{\PH}$, we are close to exclude $V_{eN1}\gtrsim 0.01$ at $\mn=20$\,TeV, at 95\% C.L., which surpasses already current best limits from the CMS experiment~\cite{CMS:2022zsu} by two orders of magnitude.
-An interesting fact is that cross sections of $\nue \nue \rightarrow \PH\PH$ scale as $\mn^2$, thus this proposal can touch super heavy HMN region which is not possible in other experiments.
-For example, for 1000 TeV HMN, the 95\% C.L exclusion limit can reach $V_{eN1}\gtrsim 0.001$ with 1\fbinv of data, based on the same simulation study as described above.
+With 1\fbinv of data, by cutting on reconstructed ${\rm M}_{\PH}$, we are close to exclude $V_{eN}$ (and $V_{\mu N}$) $\gtrsim 0.01$ at $\mn=20$\,TeV, at 95\% C.L., which surpasses already current best limits from the CMS experiment~\cite{CMS:2022hvh} by two orders of magnitude.
+An interesting fact is that cross sections of $\nue \nue \rightarrow \PH\PH$ scale as $V^4_{eN}\mn^2$, thus this proposal can touch super heavy HMN region which is not possible in other experiments, and the resulted sensitivity on $V_{eN}$ scales inversely with $\sqrt{\mn}$.
+For example, for 1000 TeV HMN, the 95\% C.L exclusion limit can reach $V_{eN}\gtrsim 0.001$ with 1\fbinv of data, based on the same simulation study as described above.

-Accordingly, we are sensitive to the electron Majorana mass $m_{ee}\sim V^2_{eN1}\times\mn$ at the GeV level, exceeding already the sensitivity from previous collider experiments~\cite{CMS:2022zsu}, which can further be improved to reach MeV level with more data.
+Accordingly, we are sensitive to the electron (muon) Majorana mass $m_{ee}\, (m_{\mu\mu})\sim V^2_{eN} (V^2_{\mu N}) \times\mn$ at the GeV level, exceeding already the sensitivity from previous collider experiments~\cite{CMS:2022hvh}, which can further be improved to reach MeV level with more data.